apache/yunikorn-site/docs/user_guide/service_config.md

 ```

 ### Deprecated settings

+#### goMemoryLimit setting (specified value)

+**_DEPRECATED in 1.9.0:_** replaced by `goMemoryLimitPercentage`

+The `goMemoryLimit`, `web.goMemoryLimit`, and
+`admissionController.goMemoryLimit` are used to set a soft limit on the
+total amount of memory the Go runtime is allowed to consume.
+This limit
+applies to memory managed by the Go runtime.
+This value should be set
+lower than the respective value of `resources.limits.memory` to allow
+for transient spikes in memory usage as well as memory usage which is
+not managed by the Go runtime.

+Legal values consist of a numeric value in bytes with an optional unit
+suffix.
+The supported suffixes include `B`, `KiB`, `MiB`, `GiB`, and
+`TiB`.
+This value is passsed into the container via the `GOMEMLIMIT`
+environment variable.

+#### Moved to ConfigMap

 The following settings are deprecated, and will be removed from a future
 YuniKorn release.
 They should now be specified in the `yunikorn-configs` ConfigMap
 or via the Helm `yunikornDefaults` section: